YU000jp/Logseq-column-Layout/README.md

  - Wide mode(shortcut: 「**tw**」) is recommended if you want to use Linked References side by side.
 Journals will be left justified.
 ![スクリーンショット 2022-10-02 102232](https://user-images.githubusercontent.com/111847207/193434026-5595de15-2e40-42a2-95d4-ab0f1c2b55c3.png)

-## Install
- - This Plugin is available on the Logseq Market place.

 ---